alisacorporation/qr-code-image-encoder/README.md

 - Tailwind CSS
 - jQuery

+## How to Start the Project
+1. Clone the repository: `git clone https://github.com/alisacorporation/qr-code-image-encoder`
+2. Navigate to the project directory: `cd qr-code-image-encoder`
+3. Install dependencies: `npm install`
+4. Start the server: `npm start`
+5. Open your browser and go to `http://localhost:3003`.

 ## How to Use
 1. Upload an image using the provided form.
 2. Click the 'Upload' button.